Levis0045/MetaLex/README.md

     I want to perform a diachronic study of the evolution of the wording of definitions in a collection of dictionaries available from period A to period B.

-    Traditionally or at best, the contemporary metalexicographer (according to our point of view) would apply the following methodology :
+    # Traditionally or at best, the contemporary metalexicographer (according to our point of view)
+    would apply the following methodology :

-    1- Scanning of printed materials (Scan)
-        2- Optical reading of the pictures (Ocrisation) 3- Manual Error Corrections
+    1- Scanning of printed materials (Scan) and enhance its qualities 2- Optical reading of the pictures (Ocrisation) = extract articles content 3- Manual Error Corrections  of text articles
-                4- Marking of the articles
+                4- Marking of the articles with regular standard
                     5- Metalexographical analysis / decryption of articles

-    MetaLex through its modules operates in the same way by successively executing each of these tasks automatically.
+    #  MetaLex through its modules operates in the same way by successively executing
+    each of these tasks automatically.

     1 = MetaLex.dicOcrText.normalizeImage.enhanceImages().filter(f.DETAIL)
         2 = MetaLex.dicOcrText.makeOcr.imageToText()